 Get a Good Night’s Sleep

 Tired of dealing with sleep problems?
 You are not alone.
-Insomnia, hospital which refers to difficulty falling asleep and or waking up too early, diagnosis affects millions of Americans.
+Insomnia, which refers to difficulty falling asleep and or waking up too early, affects millions of Americans.
 The Centers for Disease Control calls it a public health crisis with an estimated 50-70 million Americans suffering some sort of sleep or wakefulness disorder (CDC) that places people at higher risk of accidents and of diseases like hypertension and depression.
 At the Carlton NeuroFeedback Center, we specialize in neurofeedback training to help you return to normal patterns of sleep without medications.